County, city commissions map Legacy Trail route, talk River Road widening

 Commissioners also agreed on the planned improvements on North River Road and decided to push for expanding the south portion of River Road to Winchester Boulevard.

 The current River Road expansion, which began in March, 2019, runs from I-75 south to U.S. 41.
-The widening project, which involves North Port, Sarasota County and the State of Florida, is expected to be completed in 2021.
+The widening project, which involves North Port, Sarasota County and the State of Florida, is expected to start in 2021.
+(Editor's note: A previously published story about this included incorrect information about the project dates.)

 The group also wants to expand its portion of Winchester Boulevard from River Road to the Charlotte County line.
 The portion in Sarasota County is two lanes, while the Charlotte County leg is four lanes.
 County officials will seek some federal funding because Winchester provides an evacuation route for residents of Sarasota, Charlotte and Lee counties.